-Bring climate change justice into your classroom this summer term.
+Bring climate change justice into your classroom.

 Thank You For The Rain tells the story of Kisilu, a Kenyan farmer experiencing the effects of climate change.
 Students can begin a journey of learning that takes them from Kenya, to environmental conferences in Denmark, all the way to COP21.